MinchinWeb/blog.minchin.ca/content/20090626-two-weeks-in-life-in-quebec.md

 constant flurry of activity that having five roommates brought.
-For me, however, it's worked out well -- I've enjoyed having the peace and quiet and I've meet (and been able to spend time with) some really cool people from the Group, church, neighbors, and work.
+For me, however, it's worked out well -- I've enjoyed having the peace and quiet and I've meet (and been able to spend time with) some really cool people from the Group, church, neighbours, and work.

 The summer looks promising and I look forward to an amazing summer in Québec!